o-jasper/o-jasper.github.io/blog/pre_post/voting_power_for_decision.md

     p = P(Wrong &cup; Other) = P(Wrong) + P(Other) &minus; P(Wrong &cap; Other)<br>
     p = p<sub>w</sub> + p<sub>o</sub> &minus; p<sub>w</sub>&sdot;p<sub>o</sub>
 </pre>
-Where we assumed the two are independent.
+Where it is assumed the two are independent.
 You can only pass along the bit of your vote that is given by your mind, not your loyalty or private key.

 Instead of using <code>p<sup>n</sup></code>, we keep track of
 <code>p<sub>w</sub><sup>n</sup></code> that way instead;